 On December 1, 2010, Rambus Inc. filed a complaint with the ITC against us and numerous other parties, asserting that we engaged in unfair trade practices by importing certain memory controllers and devices using certain accused interface technologies that allegedly infringe six patents.
 The complaint seeks an exclusion order to bar importation into the United States of all semiconductor chips that include memory controllers and/or peripheral interfaces that are manufactured, imported, or sold for importation and that infringe any claim of the asserted patents, and all products incorporating the same.
 The complaint further seeks a cease and desist order directing us and other parties to cease and desist from importing, marketing, advertising, demonstrating, sampling, warehousing inventory for distribution, offering for sale, selling, distributing, licensing, or using any semiconductor chips that include memory controllers and/or peripheral interfaces, and products containing such semiconductor chips, that infringe any claim of the asserted patents.
 On December 29, 2010, the ITC voted to institute an investigation based on Rambus' complaint.
 We filed our response to the complaint on February 1, 2011.
-The deadline for fact discovery in the case has now passed, and expert discovery is in process.
-A pre-trial hearing is scheduled before the ITC on October 11, 2011, trial is scheduled to commence on October 12, 2011, and the target date for a Final Determination by the ITC is currently May 4, 2012.
+A trial was held before the ITC from October 11, 2011 until October 20, 2011.
+The Preliminary Determination date is currently set for January 2012 with Final Determination scheduled on May 4, 2012.

 Also on December 1, 2010, Rambus filed a lawsuit against us in the U.S. District Court for the Northern District of California alleging infringement of nineteen Rambus patents.
 On June 13, 2011, the District Court issued an order granting in part and denying in part defendants' motion to stay the action concerning Rambus patent infringement claims pending completion of the aforementioned ITC proceedings.
-The case will be stayed as to nine of the asserted patents, and will move forward as to the remaining patents.
+The case is stayed as to nine of the asserted patents, and moving forward as to the remaining patents.
 No trial date has yet been set.
 We intend to vigorously defend our position in these matters.